danbev/learning-crypto/notes/sscs.md

 certificate to be used with web sites.
 Sigstore also provides tools to verify signatures and transparency log to store certificates.
 So that allows us to sign the end product and publish the code-signing certs to the transparancy log and verify our artifact.
-But how can we trust what was build, like if I build this on my local laptop I could replace a source code file with a backdoor and still be able to produce a valid signature and end product/artifact.
+But how can we trust what was built, like if I build this on my local laptop I could replace a source code file with a backdoor and still be able to produce a valid signature and end product/artifact.
 This is also the case if a build server is used, and we need something more.